Procedural Knowledge Learning¶

 If this WME is then tested to create a result on the superstate, the chunk that is subsequently created can produce different behavior than the substate would have.
 In the original subgoal processing, multiple matches produced one substate WME, but that one substate WME only created a single result in the superstate.
 The chunk on the other hand will match multiple times for each of the items that previously created the substate WME.
 And then, each one of those matches will create its own distinct result in the superstate.
 Since this is different behavior than the original substate, this rule would be considered incorrect.

-If it were possible, EBC should learn a disjunctive conjunctive condition, with each disjunction being the superstate conditions tested by each substate rule that had previously created the substate WME that was repeatedly asserted.
+If it were possible, EBBS should learn a disjunctive conjunctive condition, with each disjunction being the superstate conditions tested by each substate rule that had previously created the substate WME that was repeatedly asserted.
 This is why this potential source of incorrect rules is called disjunctive context conflation.

 If this type of reasoning is needed, agents can move the conflating WME to the superstate.
 The rule learned would then produce only one result regardless of the number of rules that repeatedly created that WME.